Introduction

 7. Pre-shipment Inspection

-• Compulsory inspection of certain products by a competent agency as designated by the government.
+- Mandatory inspection of specific products by an approved agency designated by the government.

-• The pre-shipment inspection report is required to be submitted along with other export documents at the time of export.
+- The pre-shipment inspection report must be included with other export documents during the export process.

-• Inspection is not compulsory if the goods are being exported by star trading houses, trading houses, export houses, industrial units set up in export processing zones/special economic zones (EPZs/SEZs), and 100 per cent export-oriented units (EOUs).
+- This inspection is not necessary if the goods are exported by star trading houses, trading houses, export houses, industrial units located in export processing zones or special economic zones (EPZs/SEZs), and 100 per cent export-oriented units (EOUs).

 8. Excise Clearance